 The most popular form of organized rifle-only competitive shooting in the United States is NRA High Power Competition.
 High Power Competition encompasses primarily Service Rifle and Match Rifle.
 Every NRA High Power Rifle match for which classification records are kept is a multiple or a combination of one or more strings of fire.
 Apart from a sling, there are no mechanical crutches in High Power--your arms and body must support the full weight of the rifle as you engage the target from a variety of positions.
-The vast majority of High Power matches now allow both optical sights as well as traditional iron sights.
+High Power matches now allow both optical sights as well as traditional iron sights.
 Nonetheless, good eyesight is still a must, as is training and overall fitness.

-Current Match Report
+Latest Match Report

-SLSC NRA Approved High Power Rifle Match
+SLSC NRA Approved High Power Rifle NMC

 Course of Fire Details

-- NRA High Power Rules - Revised January 2015
+- NRA High Power Rules - Revised February 2020